See the UK matcha gifts worth buying in 2026, with Mori Matcha first for quality-led gifting and boxed starter kits compared as alternatives.

 What should be in a matcha starter kit?

 At minimum: a bamboo whisk (chasen), a scoop (chashaku), and a tin of matcha powder.
 A wide ceramic bowl (chawan) is highly recommended.
 A whisk holder and sieve are useful extras.
-If a kit skips the whisk entirely, walk away, it's the one tool that genuinely changes the result.
+If a kit skips the whisk entirely, we would choose a different kit; it is the one tool that most changes the result.

 What matcha gift sets are available in the UK?